You are currently viewing Flooded Carpets: Cleaning Carpets After Flood Damage

 There are a few ways that flood waters can become contaminated.
 In general, there are three categories of floodwater: categories 1, 2, and 3.

 • Category 2 water contains contaminants that may cause illness or discomfort after exposure.
-Being classified as grey water, this category includes flood water originating from an unclean source, or having touched contaminated surfaces.
-Category 2 water has been sitting in the structure for 3-5 days.
+Classified as grey water, this category includes flood water originating from an unclean source or water that has come into contact with contaminated surfaces.
+Category 2 water has typically been sitting in the structure for 3-5 days.

-• Category 3 water, also known as black water, is highly contaminated and could contain pathogenic or other unsanitary agents.
-Examples include water that has been in contact with sewage or underground water flows such as rivers and seas.
-Category 3 water presents an extreme hazard, as it has been sitting in the structure for over 5 days.
+• Category 3 water, also known as black water, is highly contaminated and may contain pathogenic or unsanitary agents.
+This category includes water that has been in contact with sewage or underground water sources, such as rivers and seas.
+Category 3 water poses an extreme health hazard, especially if it has been sitting in the structure for over 5 days.

 Severity of Damage